Clemapfel/jluna/docs/manual.md

 1
 1234
 ```
 > **C++ Hint**: Trying to access the value of a std::optional before it is available will raise an exception.
-See the [standard libraries documentation](https://en.cppreference.com/w/cpp/utility/optional) on more ways to interact with `std::optional<T>`.
+See the [standard libraries documentation](https://en.cppreference.com/w/cpp/utility/optional) for more ways to interact with `std::optional<T>`.

 We can wait for the value of a future to become available by calling `.wait()`.
 This will stall the thread `.wait()` is called from until the value becomes accessible, after which the function will return that value.
-This way, we don't necessarily need to keep track of the futures task, just having the future allows us to access to the tasks result.
-We do still need to make sure the corresponding task stays in scope, though.
+This way, we don't necessarily need to keep track of the futures task, just having the future allows us to access the tasks result.
+We do still need to make sure the corresponding task stays in scope, however.

 ### Data Race Freedom